SJellen/SJellen/README.md

 - 🔭 I’m currently working on ...
 A IMDB/Netflix clone
 - 🌱 I’m currently learning ...
-Either Gatsby or Next.js
+Gatsby and Next.js
 - 👯 I’m looking to collaborate on ...
 Networking
 - 🤔 I’m looking for help with ...
 Getting a job
 - 💬 Ask me about ... how I can help your company

--->